chrispan68/Installer/README.md

 # Updates
 Some notes on how to update parts of the installer:

-Updating the preferences file: Download the preferences into your working directory from this link: "https://lift.cs.princeton.edu/java/windows/IdeaIC2018.2.zip".
+Updating the preferences file: Download the preferences into your working directory from this link: "https://lift.cs.princeton.edu/java/windows/IdeaIC.zip".
 Open up your local bash shell, navigate to your working directory and type the following commands:

-rm -rf ide-prefs/.IdeaIC2018.2
+rm -rf ide-prefs/.IdeaIC
-unzip IdeaIC2018.2.zip -d ide-prefs
+unzip IdeaIC.zip -d ide-prefs

 Be careful as the first command completely removes what's in the directory ide-prefs/.IdeaIC2018.2.